tomheon/diffscuss/README.md

 ### Jumping to Source

-All these require that the Diffscuss file you are visiting is somewhere under a git checkout of the repo against which the Diffscuss file was generated, and that you have set the ```diffscuss-dir``` Emacs variable to root directory of your Diffscuss installation (where find-local-source.py is located).
+This currently requires that the Diffscuss file you are visiting is somewhere under a git checkout of the repo against which the Diffscuss file was generated.

 #### Local Source